jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 in the form jewellery and so forth.
 If the two are separated - even by a few millimetres
 - then the powers of the crystal are unavailable to him until contact is re-established.

-                                                                                                   147
-Alex Greene (order #3215550)                                                                                         2
 Magic Points that are used in creating enchantments do not have any effect on a sorcerer’s own Magic Points and he does not need to tie any of his magical reserves into an enchantment - hence the attraction of power crystals to sorcerers.
 However, if the enchanted item is broken, releasing the Magic Points, those points dissipate to the
 aether: the sorcerer is unable to gain any benefit from them.

-The Value of Power Crystals
+### The Value of Power Crystals

 Power crystals are rare and treasured artefacts: they are closely and jealously guarded and are very, very unlikely to find their way onto an open market.
 Sorcerers prize Magic Point Store crystals for the enormous advantage they afford in working enchantments.